jngaravitoc/Hagamos_lo_que_diga_el_corazon/README.md

-metrials: arduino, camputer, temperature sensor(LM35 ot tmp36), 1 LED, protoboard and 1kOhm resistance.
+metrials: arduino, camputer, temperature sensor(LM35 or tmp36), 1 LED, protoboard and 1kOhm resistance.

 1) Go to ecg folder and open sinGrap in Arduino interface, connect your aduino and run.

-2) open printSignal.py and check the line "s = serial.Serial(port='/dev/tty.usbmodem1421', baudrate=9600)", the prot is different for mac and linux, and the baudrate should be the same in Serial.begin() in arduino script(sinGraph).
+2) open printSignal.py and check the line "s = serial.Serial(port='/dev/tty.usbmodem1421', baudrate=9600)", the port is different for mac and linux, and the baudrate should be the same in Serial.begin() in arduino script(sinGraph).

 3) Execute printSignal.py.

 4) Open animation_plot.py check for the port and baudrate.
 Them go to line 31 and set ax.set_ylim(10, 30) for the amplitude of a sin function.

-5) restart arduino sonGraph and execute animation_plot.py.
-You should see a graph
+5) restart arduino sinGraph and execute animation_plot.py.
+You should see a graph.